 CAN A YEAST INFECTION GO AWAY ON ITS OWN WHILE PREGNANT?

-There is a possibility of it going away on it’s own, however, there is some discomfort with a yeast infection so you will most likely want to treat it immediately.
+A yeast infection can go away on its own, however, there is some discomfort with a yeast infection so you will most likely want to treat it immediately.
 If left alone and it gets worse, the itching can be painful.

 CAN I USE COCONUT OIL FOR A YEAST INFECTION WHILE PREGNANT?

-Coconut oil does contain anti-fungal properties which can help eliminate a yeast infection.
+Yes, you can use coconut oil since it contains anti-fungal properties which can help eliminate a yeast infection.
 However, I personally did not find that it helped get rid of my infection completely.

 OVER THE COUNTER YEAST INFECTION TREATMENTS